shaksmish/tic-tac-toe/README.md

 # tic-tac-toe

 A fun and interactive game of tic-tac-toe.
 This is one of the first few mini projects I did while learning JS.
-This project is built using HTML, CSS ans JS.
+This project is built using HTML, CSS and JS.